rails/weblog/_posts/2015-05-01-welcome-to-gsoc-15.markdown

 * * *

 **Fun Fact**: 4 of the 14 mentors we have this year participated as GSoC students in previous years.
-Today they're all active contributors, and [Josh Peek](https://github.com/josh) even became a member of the Rails core team later on!
+Today they're all active contributors around the Ruby/Rails ecosystem!

 We hope to keep you up on important updates during the summer, but if you're interested in staying up to date (or maybe lending a hand?) please make sure to subscribe to our [mailing list](ml).